grimacing man with one hand on stomach because of food poisoning and other hand holding coffee cup

 Consider probiotics

-Food poisoning disrupts your gut’s balance of good and bad bacteria.
-Probiotics are good bacteria that can improve gut health as you recover from food poisoning or foodborne illness by restoring the balance.
-Learn how to improve gut health by exploring the best healthy foods with probiotics and other healthy nutrients.
-Probiotics are safe for most people and have few side effects.
-Remember to keep your probiotics refrigerated.
+Food poisoning disrupts the gut’s balance of good and bad bacteria.
+Probiotics are good bacteria that can improve gut health during the recovery from food poisoning and other foodborne illnesses.
+They need to be refrigerated.

 Take over-the-counter medications